ericoporto/ags-manual-wiki/GeneralSettings.md

     more professional.

 There used to be an option for Save Game integration with Windows Vista, it was called **Enhanced save games**.
-Since this was removed in later versions of Windows, this option has been removed in AGS 3.6.0.
+Since this feature support was removed in modern versions of Windows, this option has been removed since AGS 3.6.0 as well.

 ### Sound

 -   **Play sound when the player gets points** - controls whether a sound effect is played when the player scores points.
-If so, you can set the sound number, which will play SOUNDx.WAV (or SOUNDx.MP3), where X is the number you set.
+If so, you can select an audio clip here (but you have to have some imported in your game before doing this).

 ### Text output